omps/omps.github.io/_posts/2025-03-03-Working-with-pipelines.md

 ---

 We are in a trainings where we are learning building with CI/CD pipelines.
 This is is quite interesting to know we can do so many things with CI/Chave knpown all tehjehtoime, CI/CD is interesting but never rea;osed thit hass so much of potential.

+Well despite the fact i can do so much with github and gitlab.
+I am still not using it.
+It is such a pity.

+Regards,
+Om